South Korea Pet Food Market Size and Share

 By Distribution Channel: E-commerce cements structural lead

-Online stores generated 67% of sales in 2024 and will compound 12.2% yearly through 2030—an unprecedented ratio even among digitally advanced economies.
+Online stores generated 67% of sales in 2024 and are projected to compound at a rate of 12.2% yearly through 2030, an unprecedented ratio even among digitally advanced economies.
 Hypermarkets once dominated pantry loading but now serve mainly as convenience restocks or discovery venues.
-Specialty boutiques sustain relevance where staff provides breed-specific diet counseling and showcase imported holistic brands seldom listed on mass platforms.
+Specialty boutiques maintain their relevance by offering staff who provide breed-specific diet counseling and showcasing imported, holistic brands that are seldom listed on mass platforms.

 Reverse-logistics efficiency, real-time inventory sync, and AI-driven recommendation engines keep shifting further volume online.
-That dynamic pushes incumbents to invest in DTC storefronts and warehouses near Seoul, Busan, and Daejeon to keep pace with same-day delivery norms.
+That dynamic pushes incumbents to invest in Direct-to-Consumer (DTC) storefronts and warehouses near Seoul, Busan, and Daejeon to keep pace with the same-day delivery norms.

 South Korea Pet Food Market: Market Share by Distribution Channel